 Capital resources of Perpetua Resources consist primarily of cash and liquid short-term investments.
-As of June 30, 2021, Perpetua Resources had cash and cash equivalents totaling approximately \$8.5 million, approximately \$0.4 million in other current assets and \$3.6 million in trade and other payables.
+As of September 30, 2021, Perpetua Resources had cash and cash equivalents totaling approximately \$56.1 million, approximately \$0.9 million in other current assets and \$4.1 million in trade and other payables.

-Additionally, as discussed above in the subsequent events section, the Corporation announced that it completed a financing for gross proceeds of US\$50 million to be used to continue permitting, early restoration and field operations, engineering and design and general corporate purposes.
+In August 2021, the Corporation completed the Offering for total gross proceeds of \$57.5 million to be used to continue permitting, early restoration and field operations, engineering and design and general corporate purposes.

 With its current capital resources, Perpetua Resources has sufficient funds to continue to advance the regulatory process related to permitting for mine development through 2022.
-During 2021 and beyond, Perpetua Resources plans to:
+For the remainder of 2021 and beyond, Perpetua Resources plans to:

-- Continue engaging with Project stakeholders to provide those stakeholders with the opportunity for better understanding of the Project concepts and to provide a forum for such stakeholders to provide further input into the Project, possible options and alternatives; - Continue to collect environmental baseline data in support of the ongoing regulatory processes related to permitting for site restoration and redevelopment of the Project; - Continue to advance the regulatory process for the restoration and redevelopment of the Project, including the repair of legacy impacts and operation of a modern mining and processing facility that would provide a social and economic benefit to the local community and restoration of the Project site.
+- Continue engaging with Project stakeholders to provide those stakeholders with the opportunity for a better understanding of the Project concepts and to provide a forum for such stakeholders to provide further input into the Project; - Continue to collect environmental baseline data in support of the ongoing regulatory processes related to permitting for site restoration and redevelopment of the Project; - Continue to advance the regulatory process for the restoration and redevelopment of the Project, including the repair of legacy impacts and operation of a modern mining and processing facility that would provide a social and economic benefit to the local community and restoration of the Project site.

-It is management's opinion, based on the Corporation's current capital resources, liquidity and the additional funding expected to close on August 17, 2021, that the Corporation will have sufficient assets to discharge its liabilities as they become due, to continue to advance the Stibnite Gold Project through 2022, and to meet its administrative and overhead requirements for more than a year.
+It is management's opinion, based on the Corporation's current capital resources and liquidity that the Corporation will have sufficient assets to discharge its liabilities as they become due, to continue to advance the Stibnite Gold Project through 2022, and to meet its administrative and overhead requirements for more than a year.